 Do You Qualify?

-Are you Hispanic or Latina/o/x?
+Are you 30 years or older?
 Yes No

 Do you have a history of cardiovascular disease or cancer?
 Yes No